wilfernandesjr/crow/README.md

 * Refactor the way of import strategies;
 * Implement Unit Tests;
 * Implement more strategies;
-* Increase the funcionality of use template engines to compile html emails from model;
+* Increase the feature of use template engines to compile html emails from model;